NOTE: many in-person events for the

 This is an experimental version, reporting on on-line events.

-There are now a number of “one-off” or seasonal things that are well worth watching online.
+There are still a number of “one-off” or seasonal things that are well worth watching online.

 Please let me know of things that should be